Easter is the highest attended service of the year, which means more people are likely to visit your church on this day than any other.

 - More Hands on Deck – Increase your capacity for hospitality by adding more

-- Seating – Plan for overflow and extra seating.
+volunteers to welcome new faces before and AFTER the service to help them get where they need to go. - Seating – Plan for overflow and extra seating.
 In the weeks leading up to Easter, encourage regulars to make room for guests by attending an earlier service since guests are more likely to attend a later service on their first visit.

 - Kids’ Ministry – Many of those new faces you see will be families who won’t know what you offer for kids or where they should take them.
 That means your Kids’ Ministry needs to ramp up as well to help check kids in, answer questions, and guide families to their destinations.